velazquez-96/Project-1/README.md

 ## Features

-* Data cleaning with python
+* Data wrangling with python
 * Visualizations made with plotly, matplotlib and seaborn
 * Use of Goolge API